-Only the WTF opening credits sequence, presumably a sly parody of Ford’s own fashion designer background that proves pretty irrelevant to the film as a whole, will likely prove off-putting- although it is undeniably the best opening credits sequence of the year, I was still waiting for the symbolism to become relevant later on.
+Only the soon to be notorious opening credits sequence, presumably a sly parody of Ford’s own fashion designer background that proves pretty irrelevant to the film as a whole, will likely prove off-putting.
+Although it is undeniably the most striking credits sequence of the year, I was still waiting for the symbolism to become relevant later on.
 The closest I got was noticing two extras who bore striking resemblances to the faces used in this satirically body positive introduction.
 Similarly, the ending will also confound many expecting a clear resolution, even though the story-within-a-story (which takes up the majority of the running time) climaxes pretty conclusively.

 Ford’s film is likely going to be one of the biggest treats in an awards season when many filmmakers are angling for prestige respectability.
 He has managed to whip up an A-list cast and get them to have the time of their lives rolling around in this glorious trash pile.
 The Amy Adams leading role credit seems inexplicable; she has barely 15 minutes of screen time, with only flashback sequences affording her any opportunity to emotionally engage with the role.
 Luckily, the story within a story is an acting powerhouse.

-Of course, by now you should expect first class performances from Jake Gyllenhaal and Michael Shannon – the latter doesn’t even appear to be acting, so much as he is channelling the bad ass mental image the audience collectively shares of Michael Shannon.
-He’s one of the few actors who can sell the idea of a character with lung cancer and only a year left to live’s decision to keep smoking as utterly awesome.
-Meanwhile, Gyllenhaal’s turn as a distraught father is ripe with paranoid menace and may be the most restrained performance in the entire film – I was left yearning for a version of Nightcrawler where he wasn’t turning up the menace to eleven and was instead letting his damaged nature slowly seep through, just as he does here.
+Of course, by now you should expect first class performances from Jake Gyllenhaal and Michael Shannon – the latter doesn’t even appear to be acting, so much as he is channelling the mental image the audience collectively shares of his unexpected celebrity persona, playing it up for dark laughs.
+Meanwhile, Gyllenhaal’s turn as a distraught father is ripe with paranoid menace and may be the most restrained performance in the entire film – I was left yearning for a version of Nightcrawler where he wasn’t heightening his crazier tics and was instead letting his damaged nature slowly seep through, just as he does here.